UoB-HPC/performance-portability/README.md

 The datasets used here were originally collected for the following paper, which also served as the inspiration for the efficiency cascade plots:
 - T. Deakin et al., "[Performance Portability Across Diverse Computer Architectures](https://doi.org/10.1109/P3HPC49587.2019.00006)", in Proceedings of the 2019 IEEE/ACM International Workshop on Performance, Portability and Productivity in HPC (P3HPC), 2019
+- T. Deakin, A. Poenaru, T. Lin, and S. McIntosh-Smith, "Tracking Performance Portability on the Yellow Brick Road to Exascale" in Proceedings of the 2020 IEEE/ACM International Workshop on Performance, Portability and Productivity in HPC (P3HPC), 2020 (in press).
+HPC (P3HPC), 2019